 The specific missile equipment and technology subject to the guidelines is described in an annex to the MTCR Guidelines and divided into two categories.
-Each of the member countries is to exercise particular restraint in considering transfers of items in Category I which include complete rocket systems and unmanned air vehicle (UAV) systems capable of delivering a 500- kilogram (1,100-pound) payload to a range of 300 kilometers (186 miles) or more, and complete subsystems of such missiles and vehicles.
-There is a strong presumption to deny
+Each of the member countries is to exercise particular restraint in considering transfers of items in Category I which include complete rocket systems and unmanned air vehicle (UAV) systems capable of delivering a 500- kilogram (1,100pound) payload to a range of 300 kilometers (186 miles) or more, and complete subsystems of such missiles and vehicles.
+There is a strong presumption by the MTCR to deny transfers of these systems and components.
+The guidelines further state the transfer of Category I production facilities will not be authorized.
+Export restraints are to be applied to Category II items, which consist of other components, equipment, material, and technology that would be usable in the production of missiles and UAVs.
+Category II also includes, at item number 19, complete rocket systems and UAVs with a 300-km range but not capable of delivering a 500-kg payload to that range (as covered by Category I), and in item number 20, individual rocket stages and rocket engines and production equipment usable for systems with a range of 300 km with less than a 500-kg payload.